Bulk Data Upload v2

 - For images, use a url that the avni server can download.
 Ensure that

-- The images are a direct download link (not a redirect to a page that uses javascript to download)
+- The images are a direct download link (not a redirect to a page that uses javascript to download).
+Starting from v16.13, Avni will follow 5 redirects and attempt to download the file to be able to support google drive share links.

 - The image urls end with the image type. eg: https://somedomain.com/images/abc.png